fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 My first attempt made liberal use of mutable state.
 And mutable state is exactly what I want to avoid.
 In the last post, I replaced mutable state with Observables.
-Here is a second opportunity to use Observables as an escape from the mutable state trap.
+Here is a second occasion when the Observable pattern helped me escape from the mutable state trap.

 ## I. Clarity through naivety